graceframework/grace-framework/README.md

 Grace is first and foremost a web application framework, but it is also a platform.
 Grace provide [Plugin API](/grace-plugin-api/README.md) to expose a number of extension points that let you extend anything from the command line interface to the runtime configuration engine.

+[Grace Framework](https://github.com/graceframework/) repository contains core plugins and most commonly used plugins, which are provided by default when creating a project.

+* [Grace Asset Pipeline Plugin](https://github.com/grace-plugins/grace-asset-pipeline) is a plugin used for managing and processing static assets in Grace applications.
+* [Grace Async and Events](https://github.com/graceframework/grace-async) provides asynchronous, parallel programming, Events APIs, which integrate Grace with various asynchronous libraries and frameworks such as GPars and RxJava.
+* [Grace Cache](https://github.com/graceframework/grace-cache) provides powerful and easy to use caching functionality to Grace applications and plugins.
+* [Grace Database Migration](https://github.com/graceframework/grace-database-migration) helps you manage database changes uses the Liquibase library.
+* [Grace Scaffolding](https://github.com/graceframework/grace-scaffolding) is a plugin to generate scaffolded controllers and views for your Grace application.
+* [Grace Fields](https://github.com/graceframework/grace-fields) is a plugin allows you to customize the rendering of input fields for properties of domain objects, command beans and POGOs based on their type, name, etc.
+* [Grace Geb](https://github.com/graceframework/grace-geb) provides the Geb dependencies and a `create-functional-test` command for generating Geb tests.
+* [Grace Views](https://github.com/graceframework/grace-views) includes JSON views powered by Groovy's JsonBuilder, also provides the basis for implementation other view types.

 [Grace Plugins](https://github.com/grace-plugins/) repository contains several plugins to develop applications more easier and productive.

 * [Grace Admin](https://github.com/grace-plugins/grace-admin) is a powerful and flexible, extensible administration framework and management console for Grace, which use [Grace Dynamic Modules](/grace-plugin-dynamic-modules/README.md).